Early Results Are Not Final Results.

 This does not mean the surgery failed.

 It simply means healing is still in progress.
+In many patients, lower eyelid recovery continues for several months after surgery.

 Early Anxiety Is Common — But Often Unnecessary.